On This Page

 Rollei expected that the huge success of the "Rollei 35" would also be possible for a camera designed for customers who would like to have a "Rollei 35" but were not prepared to pay its high price.

 RolleiRollei was a German manufacturer of optical instruments founded in 1920 by Paul Franke and Reinhold Heidecke in Lower Saxony and was the maker of the Rolleiflex and Rolleicord series of cameras.
-Later products included speciality and nostalgic type films for the photo hobbyist market.
-More achieved a remarkable reduction of production costs by designing another shutterEither mechanical and/or electronic shutters are possible.
+Later products included speciality and nostalgic type films for the photo hobbyist market. achieved a remarkable reduction of production costs by designing another shutterEither mechanical and/or electronic shutters are possible.
 Mechanical systems can use a leaf (or iris) shutter or curtain shutter.
 In digital cameras a third alternative is also possible: the electronic shutter.
 This works by activating and then deactivating the CCD so that no further light can be recorded, regardless of whether light is hitting the CCD.
 The shutter controls the exposure time, which can range from thousandths of a second to several minutes or more.
 Fast shutter speeds freeze action, slow speeds are more suited to stationary subjects.
-A tripod is recommended for slow exposure shots to avoid camera shake.
-More with a speed dial around the lens collar and a diaphragm dial up front on the lens.
+A tripod is recommended for slow exposure shots to avoid camera shake, or IBIS. with a speed dial around the lens collar and a diaphragm dial up front on the lens.
 Also the film transport was slightly modified and more plastic parts were used.
 The lightmeter (on the B35) was not coupled saving further costs.
 Furthermore a cheaper, 3-element Triotar lens was used.

 In 1976 RolleiRollei was a German manufacturer of optical instruments founded in 1920 by Paul Franke and Reinhold Heidecke in Lower Saxony and was the maker of the Rolleiflex and Rolleicord series of cameras.
+Later products included speciality and nostalgic type films for the photo hobbyist market. changed the name B35 to 35 B as they thought that name would fit better with the other cameras in the RolleiRollei was a German manufacturer of optical instruments founded in 1920 by Paul Franke and Reinhold Heidecke in Lower Saxony and was the maker of the Rolleiflex and Rolleicord series of cameras.
 Later products included speciality and nostalgic type films for the photo hobbyist market.
-More changed the name B35 to 35 B as they thought that name would fit better with the other cameras in the RolleiRollei was a German manufacturer of optical instruments founded in 1920 by Paul Franke and Reinhold Heidecke in Lower Saxony and was the maker of the Rolleiflex and Rolleicord series of cameras.
-Later products included speciality and nostalgic type films for the photo hobbyist market.
-More 35 range.
+35 range.
 A renaming of the C35 was not necessary as that camera was already out of production.

 The LED design, introduced in 1978, incorporated a coupled lightmeter and exposureThe amount of light that reaches the film (or camera sensor).
 It determines how light or dark an image is.
 The exposure of an image is determined by the aperture, shutter speed, and film speed (ISO).
-During exposure, the sensors or chemicals on the film in analogue models, are subjected to the light outside the camera for a certain time.
-More information by LED's in the viewfinder.
+During exposure, the sensors or chemicals on the film in analogue models, are subjected to the light outside the camera for a certain time. information by LED's in the viewfinder.

 RolleiRollei was a German manufacturer of optical instruments founded in 1920 by Paul Franke and Reinhold Heidecke in Lower Saxony and was the maker of the Rolleiflex and Rolleicord series of cameras.
 Later products included speciality and nostalgic type films for the photo hobbyist market.
-More C 35
+C 35

 The version without a lightmeter.
 Only made in a relatively small quantity.